SAP-samples/cloud-extension-html5-sample/mission/README.md

 * DevOps - using SAP Continuous Integration & Delivery and monitoring
 * Integration of the HTML5 application in a central company site with SAP Workzone

-We will create a simple custom UI application, show the usage of the HTML5 repository and the different options how to expose this application - as a stand-alone or with the different SAP Launchpads environments.
+We will create a simple custom UI application, show the usage of the HTML5 repository and the different options how to expose this application - as a stand-alone or with the SAP Build Work Zone, standard edition environment to establish a unified point of access to SAP (e.g. SAP S/4HANA), custom-built, and third party applications and extensions, both on the cloud and on premise.
+Note: SAP Launchpad service was recently renamed to SAP Build Work Zone, standard edition.

 [Mission in SAP Discovery Center](https://discovery-center.cloud.sap/missiondetail/3239/3325)